-ICILS 2018 will also report on the computational thinking domain, understood as the process of working out exactly how computers can help us solve problems.
-This domain includes not only programming but also structuring and manipulating data sets.
+ICILS 2018 also reported on the computational thinking domain, understood as the process of working out exactly how computers can help us solve problems.
+This domain included not only programming but also structuring and manipulating data sets.

-The Australian Council for Educational Research (ACER) in Melbourne serves as the international study center for ICILS, working in close cooperation with the IEA, and the national centers of participating educational systems.
+The Australian Council for Educational Research (ACER) in Melbourne served as the international study center for ICILS, working in close cooperation with the IEA, and the national centers of participating educational systems.

 Chile, Denmark, Finland, France, Germany, Italy, Kazakhstan, Republic of Korea, Luxembourg, Portugal, Russian Federation (Moscow), Uruguay, and United States.

 Young people do not develop sophisticated digital skills just by growing up using digital devices

 - 18% of students who took part in the study failed to reach even the lowest level of the CIL scale, which required them to demonstrate a functional working knowledge of computers as tools.

 - In all, 25% students achieved the lowest CIL level.